 → An Unnecessarily Early Demise

-Subluxations can be present even when there is no pain.
-Painless subluxations can cause many many problems in the long run because slow degeneration can progress for years (just like tooth decay) before the person feels any symptoms (pain).
+Dysfunction along the spine (subluxation) can be present even when there is no pain.
+Painless spine dysfunction can cause many many problems in the long run because slow degeneration can progress for years (just like tooth decay) before the person feels any symptoms (pain).
+The dysfunctions also generate more signals of irritation to a person’s spinal cord and brain – where it is registered as STRESS and trips or activates the “Fight or Flight” response of the Sympathetic Nervous System.

 Most people enjoy being checked on a routine basis for spinal dysfunction (subluxations) in order to reduce joint dysfunction signals (“nociception”) which can create a stressful state (sympatheticotonia).
-The resulting more relaxed state helps keep their nerve system functioning better, they find they are more healthy and express more Life!
-Research reveals that subluxations negatively affect the visceral (organ) input centers and output centers in your brain stem, regardless of where in the spine the subluxation exists.
-This indicates that almost any subluxation may result in numerous health challenges.
+The resulting more relaxed state helps keep their nerve system functioning better, and they find they are more healthy and express more Life!
+Research reveals that spinal dysfunctions (subluxations) negatively affect the visceral (organ) input centers and output centers in your brain stem, regardless of where in the spine the subluxation exists.
+This indicates that almost any spinal dysfunction may result in numerous health challenges.
 This is why it is so vitally important to be examined for subluxations!

 Can an unhealthy spine affect the health of (what were once) healthy organs?